 The 2016 edition includes a total of 63 diamonds (57 pink, 4 red and 2 violet), named the ‘Chroma Collection’ for its exceptional intensity of colours.

 Since inception, the tender has always been by invitation only, with the allocation of an hour window for each invitee.
 During that precious hour, they can view the diamonds and place sealed bids.
 Prior to the viewing session, they all receive a limited-edition catalogue that lists each diamond’s data.

 This year’s tender process took place in Hong Kong, New York and Perth, with a closing deadline for bids of October 12th 2016.

-The limited-edition collection is said by industry experts to be one of the most impressive in its more than 30 year history, with strong bids coming through to match reflecting excitement in the trade as one of the last ever Argyle Pink Diamond Tenders comes to a close.
+The limited-edition collection is said by industry experts to be one of the most impressive in its more than 30 year history, with strong bids coming through to match reflecting excitement in the trade as one of the last ever tenders comes to a close.

 Most dealers thus mention repricing their pink goods in Q4 to reflect the underlying strength of this sector of the market, which should reflect itself nicely in further price gains by Q2 of 2017.